ARMmbed/mbed-os-5-docs/docs/reference/configuration/Platform.md

 Configuration parameters
 ------------------------

+Name: platform.all-stats-enabled
+    Description: Set to 1 to enable all platform stats.
+When enabled the functions mbed_stats_*_get returns non-zero data.
+See mbed_stats.h for more information
+    Defined by: library:platform
+    No value set
 Name: platform.cpu-stats-enabled
     Description: Set to 1 to enable cpu stats.
 When enabled the function mbed_stats_cpu_get returns non-zero data.
 See mbed_stats.h for more information
     Defined by: library:platform
     No value set
+Name: platform.crash-capture-enabled
+    Description: Enables crash context capture when the system enters a fatal error/crash.
+    Defined by: library:platform
+    No value set
+Name: platform.cthunk_count_max
+    Description: The maximum CThunk objects used at the same time.
+This must be greater than 0 and less 256 Defined by: library:platform
+    Macro name: MBED_CONF_PLATFORM_CTHUNK_COUNT_MAX
+    Value: 8 (set by library:platform)
 Name: platform.default-serial-baud-rate
     Description: Default baud rate for a Serial or RawSerial instance (if not specified in the constructor) Defined by: library:platform